Astrocal

 Open source gives you control over the code, but it also gives you ops work: server management, database backups, security patches, upgrades.
 If you'd rather spend time building your product than maintaining scheduling infrastructure, a hosted API is the better trade-off.

-Astrocal covers the core scheduling workflow: event types, availability, bookings, Google Calendar sync, Stripe payments, webhooks, round-robin, and a whitelabel widget.
+Astrocal covers the core scheduling workflow: event types, availability, bookings, calendar sync, Stripe payments, webhooks, round-robin, and a whitelabel widget.
 Cal.com has features Astrocal doesn't, like routing forms, collective events, and HIPAA compliance.
 Both have MCP servers.
 Astrocal's differentiators are the DOM-native widget embed, zero ops hosting, and flat-rate pricing.

 Yes.
 Run both in parallel: set up Astrocal, test your booking flow, and only switch your public links once you're happy.
 There's no requirement to shut down Cal.com first.